TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 # Horticulture Assistant for Home Assistant

-> Build data-driven digital twins of every plant you care for and let Home Assistant keep an eye on light, climate, irrigation, and nutrition – with optional AI helpers when you need a second opinion.
+> Build data-driven digital twins of every plant you care for and let Home Assistant keep an eye on light, climate, irrigation, and nutrition â€“ with optional AI helpers when you need a second opinion.

 ## Highlights
 - **Per-plant profiles** with stage-aware thresholds, derived metrics, and historical context stored locally as JSON.